How to Cancel Your Shopify Subscription in 6 Easy Steps

 Step 6: How to cancel shopify subscription

-Key considerations before canceling or deleting your Shopify store
+Important things to consider before canceling or deleting a Shopify store

-• Self-deactivation: Only you can deactivate your store; Shopify or third parties cannot do it for you.
-If you face issues, contact Shopify support for guidance.
+• Self-deactivation: Only you can deactivate your store.
+Shopify or any third party cannot deactivate it on your behalf.

-• Domain name: Deactivating your store means losing ownership of your domain, even if you reactivate later.
-However, you can retain your store name by using a different URL.
+• Domain name: Deactivating your store may result in losing control of your domain, even if you decide to reactivate the store later.

-• Clear outstanding payments: Ensure all invoices, including transaction and shipping fees, are paid.
+• Outstanding payments: Make sure all invoices, including transaction fees and shipping charges, have been fully paid.

-• Third-party apps: Cancel all app subscriptions to avoid unnecessary charges.
+• Third-party apps: Cancel all app subscriptions to prevent additional charges.

-• Communication: Proactively notify customers, suppliers, and partners about the store closure, sharing details for a smooth transition.
+• Notifications: Inform customers, suppliers, and partners in advance about the store closure.

 Pausing your Shopify store instead of canceling